by Jerry Matthews

 • “Many of the firms that were most outspokenly negative toward the merger are now the most outspokenly positive.”

-The six most common reasons for consolidating associations:
+The six most common reasons

 1. Cost savings in combined internal administration.